 The Full Story

-I’m 14 years old and will be a 9th grader in the fall.
+I’m 14 years old and am a 9th grader.
 I live with my mom and dad, and have a dog named Wicket.
 It has been four years since my journey to change the world has started, and I’ve learned and grown so much.